skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/build.md

 First you will create an IAM role for the webadmins (Initially this role will trust your own AWS account but in the **Verify** phase you will configure it to trust the other team's account):

 * For many of the steps below you will need your account ID.
 To get that type in `aws sts get-caller-identity'.
 The account ID will be the first number listed after **Account**.
+You can do this from a second terminal window in Cloud9 so you can refer back to it later when needed.
 * Use the following JSON to create a file name trustpolicy1 for the trust (assume role) policy (you can use Nano or your preferred text editor):
 	* `{ "Version": "2012-10-17", "Statement": { "Effect": "Allow", "Principal": { "AWS": "arn:aws:iam::Account_ID:root"}, "Action": "sts:AssumeRole" } }`
 * Create the webadmin role: